djvictoria/Hero-Escape/README.md

 # Hero-Escape
-A 2D platformer game made with Unity
+A 2D platformer about a hero surviving the dangerous lands outside the castle.

 # Controls
 **WASD:** Movement<br/>